mezzat47/php-code-standards/code-review-checklist.md

-Make sure these boxes are checked before submitting/approving the PR
+Please make sure these boxes are checked before submitting or approving the PR :+1:

 # General
   - [ ] The code works